Camden Police Department (defunct): 1996 audit

 In 1996, public criticism of mismanagement and corruption in the Camden Police Department, coupled with high crime rates led state and city administrations to order an audit.
 The department had previously been audited in 1962, 1982, and 1986.
 The audit found that Camden had a higher rate of index crimes than any other major city in New Jersey, with a domestic violence incident rate nearly three times the national average.
 In their investigation, the audit team reported that information provided by the Camden police was often inconsistent or incomplete.
 The final report included 75 recommendations and was released in March 1996.
 In the two years after the audit, 90% of the recommendations had been implemented and the city had saved over $500,000.

 Drug enforcement corruption probe

 In 2010, an ongoing federal investigation alleges that former Camden Police Officer Kevin Parry and four other officers planted drugs during illegal searches, pocketed the money, and framed suspects.
 Kevin Parry has pleaded guilty in the case, admitting a role in charges being overturned or dismissed in 185 drug cases.
 Lawsuit settlements totaling $3.5 million were paid to 88 victims.
 Three other Camden officers, Jason Stetser, Antonio Figaro, and Dan Morris also pleaded guilty and were sentenced to prison over the scandal.

 Budget shortfall

+In 2005, the Camden Police Department was operated by the state.
+In 2011, it was announced that a new county police department would be formed, which would only patrol areas inside the city.

-In 2011, the total tax revenue for the city of Camden was $24 million while the budget for the Camden police was $65 million.
+For two years, Camden experienced its lowest homicide rate since 2008.
+Camden also reorganized its police disbandment that same year.
+In 2011, Camden's budget was $167 million with the total tax revenue for the city of Camden was $24 million while the budget for the Camden police was $65 million.
+However, the police force still experienced a budgetary shortfall when state aid fell through.
+Camden was rated No. 5 nationwide for homicides with approximately 87 murders per 100,000 residents in 2012.
+The city added crime-fighting tactics like surveillance cameras, better street lighting, and curfews for children.
+Although they added these tactics, the number of murders had risen again.
+As a last resort, officers were only authorized to use handguns and handcuffs.

+Robberies, property crimes, nonfatal shooting incidents, violent crimes, and aggravated assaults have declined since 2012.
+In November 2012, Camden began the process of terminating 273 officers to later hire 400 new officers, out of the 2,000 applicants that have already submitted letters of interest to the county, to have a fresh start of a larger, non-unionized group to safeguard the nation's poorest city.
+The city's officers rejected a contract proposal from the county that would have allowed approximately all 260 Camden county's police officers to Camden Police Metro Division, to only 49% of them to be eligible to be rehired once the 141-year-old department becomes disbanded.